 Below you will find a number of IELTS Academic Reading practice tests.
 All of the practice tests have answer keys with explanations and a short vocabulary for each section.
 Complete a test to see your IELTS Reading band score.
-If you want to save a test in PDF or print it, check the print-friendly IELTS Reading tests PDFs.
+Check printable tests if you want to save them in PDF.

 Note that these test are for reference only.
 Using the most up-to-date IELTS textbooks is always a good idea.
 IELTS British Council website is a good place to start looking for practice materials.